Vija Vētra

-Vija Vētra (born 6 February 1923) is a Latvian dancer and choreographer who is a leading classical Indian dancer.
-She has been based in the United States since 1964.
+Vija Vētra (6 February 1923 – 11 April 2026) was a Latvian dancer and choreographer who was a leading classical Indian dancer.
+She was based in the United States from 1964 until her death in 2026.

-Biography
+Life and career

-During World War II, she studied at the Vienna Academy of Music and Performing Arts, as well as the Vienna Conservatory Ballet chapter.
+During World War II, she studied at the Vienna Academy of Music and Performing Arts, as well as at the Vienna Conservatory Ballet chapter.

-In 1948, she emigrated to Australia, where in 1951 in Sydney she opened a dance studio.
+In 1948, she immigrated to Australia, where in 1951 in Sydney she opened a dance studio.
 Then, she moved to West Germany.
 In 1967, she opened a dance study in New York City.
-She has danced ballet performances but has mainly engaged in the Indian classical dances.
+She danced ballet performances but has mainly engaged in the Indian classical dances.

 From 1966 to 1975, she appeared in fourteen episodes of Mister Rogers' Neighborhood.

-Since 1990, she visits Latvia each year to teach classes and perform in concerts.
+From 1990, she visited Latvia each year to teach classes and perform in concerts.

 In 1993, she founded the Unitarian Universalist church in Riga.
-She has been the subject of a couple of documentaries: Vijaya (2004) and The World of Vija Vetra (2007).
+She is the subject of a couple of documentaries: Vijaya (2004) and The World of Vija Vetra (2007).

+Vētra died on 11 April 2026, at the age of 103.

 Honours

-In 1999, Vija Vētra received the Order of the Three Stars by the Latvian government.
+In 1999, Vētra received the Order of the Three Stars by the Latvian government.

 Vētra turned 100 on 6 February 2023.